 Fair values have been determined for measurement and/or disclosure purposes based on the fair value hierarchy for financial instruments that require fair value measurement after initial recognition.
-The classification of each financial instrument is described in note 4 of the December 31, 2018 consolidated financial statements.
+The classification of each financial instrument is described in note 4 of the December 31, 2019 consolidated financial statements.

-The carrying amounts for cash and cash equivalents, receivables, and trade payables approximate their fair value due to the short-term nature of these instruments.
+The carrying amounts for cash and cash equivalents, receivables, payables and accrued liabilities approximate their fair value due to the short-term nature of these instruments.
 These financial instruments are carried at amortized costs.